bblanchon/ArduinoStreamUtils/README.md

 Sometimes, you can greatly improve performance by reading many bytes at once.
 For example, [according to SPIFFS's wiki](https://github.com/pellepl/spiffs/wiki/Performance-and-Optimizing#reading-files), it's much faster to read files in chunks of 64 bytes than reading them one byte at a time.

-To buffer the input, simply pass your stream to `bufferizeInput()`, and it will return a new stream with an internal buffer.
+To buffer the input, simply pass your stream to `bufferInput()`, and it will return a new stream with an internal buffer.

 ![Input buffer](examples/InputBuffer/InputBuffer.svg)